Ribes missouriense x grossularia 'Glenndale'

 Prohibited to DE, ME, NC, NJ, NH, WV.
 MA by permit only.

 Bred by the USDA in 1932 for growers at the extreme Southern limit of gooseberry culture.
-An American X European, it is mildew resistant and tolerates heat and humidity better than other cultivars.
-Canes are semi-erect, very thorny, tall, and vigorous, to 6', and each bush produces an average of 5# annually of small, tasty, dark red berries.
-USDA Zones 4-9.
+An American x European, it is mildew resistant and tolerates heat and humidity better than other cultivars.
+Canes are semi-erect, very thorny, tall, and vigorous, to 6', and each bush produces an average of 5# annually of small, tasty, dark red berries in early to midseason.

 Click here to read our Gooseberry Growing Guide